-The AF's activities are executed by implementing agencies (the Agencies) that are external to IBRD and who are responsible to the AFB for the execution of programs.
-Funds are transferred to the Agencies by IBRD, as Trustee, at the instruction of the AFB.
+The AF's activities are carried out by implementing entities (the IEs), who are responsible to the AFB for the execution of programs.
+IBRD also serves as an IE. Each implementing entity implements projects related to the AF and administer funds transferred to it by IBRD, as Trustee, at the instruction of the AFB.
+In its capacity as IE of the AF, IBRD established a separate trust fund (Adaptation Fund - Implementing Agency Fund) to receive AF funds transferred by the Trustee from the Trust Fund.

-This Statement of Receipts, Disbursements and Fund Balance (Statement) reports solely upon the receipts, disbursements and fund balance of the Trust Fund, and does not include the activities or financial position of the AF, the AFB or the Agencies.
+This Statement of Receipts, Disbursements and Fund Balance (Statement) reports solely the receipts, disbursements and fund balance of the Trust Fund, and does not include the activities or financial position of the AF, the AFB or the IEs.